IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 1. In the navigation on the service details page, click **Notifications**.
 2. Find your notification channel, click the dots menu, and select **Test Connection**.
-3. Verify that you received a notification in the channel that you configured.
+3. Verify that you received a notification in the channel that you configured:
+    * in Slack channel you will see test message
+    * in Callback URL channel you will get notification with event type `test_notification_channel`

 ## Updating a notification channel
 {: #updating-channel}